avinashbabudonthu/others/avro/notes.md

 * type: This field comes under the document as well as the under the field named `fields`
 	* In case of document, it shows the type of the document, generally a `record` because there are multiple fields
 	* When it is field, the type describes data type
-* namespace: This field describes the name of the namespace in which the object resides
-* name: This field comes under the document as well as the under the field named fields
+* name: This field comes under the document as well as the under `fields`
 	* In case of document, it describes the schema name.
 This schema name together with the namespace, uniquely identifies the schema within the store (Namespace.schema-name).
 In the above example, the full name of the schema will be `Cerebro.Student`
 	* In case of fields, it describes name of the field
+* namespace: This field describes the name of the namespace in which the object resides.
+This is `package` of generated class

 ### Primitive data types of Avro
 Data Type 		| Description